alanqchen/student-evaluation-webapp/README.md

 Then to setup the project:

 1. Run `cp .env.sample .env` and change the password in `.env`
+   - After step 2, also run `newgrp docker`, and then run `docker run hello-world` to test that it works
-2. Run `docker compose build`
+3. Run `docker compose build`
-3. Run `docker compose run --rm web bin/rails db:setup`
+4. Run `docker compose run --rm web bin/rails db:setup`

 ## Development